linxGnu/mssqlx/README.md

 * Builtin error handling for Wsrep, Galera and some database drivers.
 * Auto health checking.

-## Notices

-* APIs supports executing query on master-only or slave-only (or boths).
-Function name for querying on master-only has suffix `OnMaster`, querying on slaves-only has suffix `OnSlave`.
-* Default `select/show queries` are balanced on slaves.
-* Default `update/delete/insert queries` are on only one master at a time.
-If this one failed (wsrep not ready, master down, etc), `update/delete/insert queries` would be switched to other master.
-New chosen master is used for further data modification query.

 ## In production

 * [iParking](https://iparking.vn) : a large car parking system of Ha Noi with heavy workload.